Samuel Klein (businessman)

-Samuel Klein (15 November 1923 – 20 November 2014) was a Polish-Brazilian business magnate and philanthropist who founded the Casas Bahia chain of department stores in Brazil, building them into the top retailer in the country.
-This along with his tendency to use massive warehouses for his goods, including the largest single warehouse in South America, led him to be known in the 1990s as the "Sam Walton of Brazil".
+Samuel Klein (15 November 1923 – 20 November 2014) was a Polish-Brazilian business magnate and philanthropist who founded the Casas Bahia chain of department stores in Brazil, building them into the top retailer in the country, and making him known in the 1990s as the "Sam Walton of Brazil".

-Through Casas Bahia, Klein's family became one of the wealthiest families in Brazil.
 In 2013, Forbes ranked him 78th richest person in Brazil with a personal net worth of $835 million, while his son, Michael, was ranked 87th with $723 million.

 Following his death in 2014 Klein has faced numerous accusations of sex trafficking, rape, and exploitation of minors.

 Life and work

 Early life

 Klein was born in Zaklików, Poland, the third of nine children.
 At 19, Klein worked as a joiner at the time of the Nazi German invasion of Poland in World War II, when he was taken to the Maidanek concentration camp along with his father.
 His mother and five younger siblings were sent to the extermination camp of Treblinka.
 He was later transported to Auschwitz in 1944.
 He escaped from the soldiers on 22 July 1944; in his own words, "I didn't know where I was going, but I was certain to get far from the group."
 He spent the night in the fields, where some Christian Poles, also fugitives, helped him flee.
-He managed to return to his old house, which was occupied by local poles, who told him "that's what happens in war times, what is your today becomes someone else's tomorrow", and called a police officer claiming Samuel was invading his property which led him to spend a night in custody.
+He managed to return to his old house, which was occupied by local Poles, who told him "that's what happens in war times, what is your today becomes someone else's tomorrow", and called a police officer claiming Samuel was invading his property which led him to spend a night in custody.

 Samuel worked on a small farm in the area in exchange for food and room.

 After the war, he reunited with the remaining of his family, sisters Sezia, Esther and his brother Solomon.
 The Klein brothers then went to Germany, and were able to find their father Suk'her alive.
 Klein lived in Munich, West Germany, until 1951, where he met Chana, his future wife.